-Voluntary Provident Fund (VPF) aka Voluntary Retirement Fund is the voluntary fund contribution from the employee towards his Provident Fund (PF) account.
+Voluntary Provident Fund (VPF) aka Voluntary Retirement Fund is a voluntary fund contribution from the employee towards his Provident Fund (PF) account.
 This contribution is beyond the 12% of contribution by an employee towards his EPF.
 The maximum contribution is up to 100% of Basic Salary and Dearness Allowance.
 Interest is earned at the same rate as the EPF.

 Employers are under no obligation to contribute to their employees’ VPF portfolio.
 Likewise, an employee is also under no obligation to contribute to the VPF.
 Once the contribution is chosen in VPF, the same cannot be terminated or discontinued before the base tenure of 5 years is completed.